Opened 6 years ago

 I agree with Francesco that a mimimal differentiation is the best solution.

-comment:12 Changed 6 years ago by ceraolo
+comment:12 by massimo ceraolo, 6 years ago

 I would suggest also to test the option of using grey font for parameter names (not values), under the idea that they are weaker candidates for plotting than quantities with higher variability.